wernerlewis/mbed-os-5-docs/docs/porting/standard_pin_names/pin_names_porting.md

 # Standard Pin Names Porting Guide

-This guide aims to help vendors update the PinNames.h files for their targets to comply with the new pin naming guidelines.
+This guide aims to help vendors to comply with the new pin naming guidelines.

-There is a set of generic guidelines that apply to all Mbed-enabled boards and another set of guidelines that additionally applies to Mbed-enabled boards which have an Arduino Uno compatible connector.
-The guideline documents can be found here:
+There is a set of generic guidelines that apply to all boards, and further sets of guidelines that additionally apply to boards that have certain compatible connectors.
+The current guideline documents can be found here:
 * [General Pin Names Design Document](https://github.com/ARMmbed/mbed-os/blob/feature-std-pin-name/docs/design-documents/hal/0004-pin-names-general-guidelines.md)
 * [Arduino Uno Pin Names Design Document](https://github.com/ARMmbed/mbed-os/blob/feature-std-pin-name/docs/design-documents/hal/0005-pin-names-Arduino-Uno-standard.md)